The HTMLElement.accessKey property sets the keystroke which a user can press to jump to a given element.

 Map of changed properties with old values

-updateUpdates the element.
+ProtectedupdateUpdates the element.
 This method reflects property values to attributes

-to render DOM via lit-html.
+and calls render to render DOM via lit-html.
 Setting properties inside

 this method will not trigger another update.